-Option II – you can purchase a plan that will cover you for the semester you will be abroad.
+All students are required to purchas the ACE plan for the semester you will be abroad.
+Students will be billed by Loyola for the ACE insurance.
 This plan meets and exceeds the requirements for exemption from the AUP health plan.
-The company is called ACE/AXA American Insurance Company, and here is the link to it: https://secure.visit-aci.com/insurance/Loyola.
-Currently this plan is less expensive than the AUP health plan.
+The company is called ACE/AXA American Insurance Company, please follow here for the specific link with detail.s.
 If you have any questions on the ACE/AXA health insurance plan, email email@example.com

 Documents for Abroad

 Currently, the following documents are needed to travel and study in France:

 - Valid, signed passport (with six months left after the program end date AND 2 empty pages in the passport)

 - Long-stay student visa (stamp in passport)